This chapter is taken from book A Primer on Scientific Programming with Python by H. P. Langtangen, 4th edition, Springer, 2014.

 It goes without saying that this command must be used with great care!

-The cp fromfile tofile
+The cp fromfile tofile construction applies shutil.copy in Python:

 shutil.copy('fromfile', 'tofile')

-The recursive copy command cp -r
+The recursive copy command cp -r for folder trees

-is in Python expressed by shell.copytree
+is in Python expressed by shell.copytree:

 shutil.copytree(sourcefolder, destination)